fredollinger/cyptocurrency/README.md

 Staking involves the purchase of cryptos, then holding them in a wallet and earning interest from it.

+How to pick a good staking pool: https://viperstaking.com/ada-pools/choosing-a-pool/

-## Coins that allow Proof of Stake And Where to Stake them
+## Coins that allow Proof of Stake And Exchanges to Stake them

+The simplest way to stake coins is to use an exchange to do so:

+### OKCoin

+* Polygon MATIC

 ### Kraken

-* Cardano
+* Cardano ADA

 * KAVA on Cosmos Network